lorentzforces/blue-prints-notes/letters-message-puzzle.md

 For example: when creating this document, I was in the Study at [4, 8], and the pictures therein were a CROWN and a CROW.
 Therefore "N" has been filled in at that location in the above message solution.

+The solutions may be slightly obtuse for the sake of making a convenient pair of words.
+For example: a rowboat and a crow were "crow" and "row" resulting in "C".

 Not all rooms have a pair of art pieces in them.
-Which rooms have them is currently not tracked, but it may be simply only "blue" rooms.
+This is more common for certain kinds of room (hallway, standard room, bedroom), but this is a general trend and not a fast rule.

 ### Notes in the study